Methanotroph: Classification

-Methanotrophs can be either bacteria or archaea.
+Methanotrophs can be either bacteria (aerobic and anerobic) or archaea (anaerobic only).
 Which methanotroph species is present is mainly determined by the availability of electron acceptors.
-Many types of methane oxidizing bacteria (MOB) are known.
-Differences in the method of formaldehyde fixation and membrane structure divide these bacterial methanotrophs into several groups.
+Many types of methane oxidizing bacteria (MOB) are known with subclassifications being formed based on their different methods of formaldehyde fixation.
 There are several subgroups among the methanotrophic archaea.

 Methanotrophs have been historically classified broadly into three types which are defined by physiology, mechanism of methane metabolism, and morphology: Type I, II and X. More recent literature has complicated these types by identifying overlapping characteristics in genetic makeup and the environmental conditions in which they are most likely to occur.
 Generally, Type I methanotrophs tend to dominate in cold, anaerobic environments, meaning there is limited oxygen availability, which often have high methane concentrations.
 However, at a high enough salinity, Type II will dominate even in cold temperatures.
 Type II methanotrophs tend to be more tolerant of stress and dominate in methane limited environments and acidic pHs.
 As methanotroph research expands, there is less of a clear line between Type I and II methanotrophs, so familial or species classifications are more useful for grouping these organisms as seen in Table 1.
 This table helps illuminate that methanotrophs that favor extreme environments, like hydrothermal vents, tend to uptake methane via the Calvin-Benson-Bassham Cycle (CBB).
 Research to understand why certain methanotrophs favor certain conditions and assimilation pathways is ongoing and relevant to predicting methanotroph responses to climate change.

 Table 1: An updated classification of methanotrophs based on family.
 Displays the inability to distinguish between methanotrophs based upon methane oxidation pathway and environmental conditions alone.
 Taken from Fenibo et al., 2023.